pysource-com/InspektLine/ROADMAP.md

 ## Phase 1
 ### 1. Data collection
-- [ ] Looking for video and image datasets (samples from manufacturing companies)
+- [ ] Looking for video and image datasets (samples from manufacturing companies).